1. How tall are you?

 10. Which steamer do you use?

 I use the J-4000 Jiffy Garment steamer with the plastic steam head.
 It was given to us by my brother in law since he didn’t have room for it.
 I’ve used it since 2014 with no issues.
 It takes 10 minutes or less to heat up if you have the water completely filled.
 I don’t empty the water between uses but I haven’t had any issues with the water.
 It has a very strong stream of steam so it’s the easiest steamer I use to release more stubborn wrinkles.
 A lower water level can cause it to splatter water droplets all over the floor so that is a sign you should refill the water tank.
 It’s best to keep it filled instead of trying to use every drop of the water in the tank.
 One of the only cons I have with this steamer is how much space it takes up.
-Prior to having the Jiffy steamer I had this handheld Rowenta steamer and it’s so weak that it has been collecting dust in a drawer.
-I might as well put that one in the junk pile for donations.
+Prior to having the Jiffy steamer I had this handheld Rowenta steamer but it’s so weak that it has been collecting dust in a drawer.

 Thanks for stopping by!